huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Make consistent daily tiny actions.
 Make everyday count.
 Never miss a day.
 Everyday you start at zero.
 The sun is new each day.
 Each morning you are born again.
 What you do today is what matters most.
 [The days are long, but the decades are short.](https://blog.samaltman.com/the-days-are-long-but-the-decades-are-short) [How you spend your days is how you spend your life.](https://www.goodreads.com/quotes/530337-how-we-spend-our-days-is-of-course-how-we)

-Never to be idle.
+Every single minute matters.
+Never remain idle.
 No time wasted.
-Every single minute matters.
 Ten minutes, once gone, are gone for good.
 You will never get the same moment twice.

+Time is the most valuable asset and the most incredible lever for growth.
+Learning is the single best investment that you can make for your time.
+Time dedicated to writing is the single most valuable investment in learning.

+But keep in mind to always value attention over time.
+[If you don’t have attention, you don’t have time.
+Time without attention is worthless.](https://tim.blog/2007/10/25/weapons-of-mass-distractions-and-the-art-of-letting-bad-things-happen/)

 You don't get to pick and choose when to show up, because the world will ignore your best and judge you for your worst.
 Show up every day.
 Be a habit and routine machine.
 Every single day, chop wood, carry water.
 [The work never stops.](https://www.youtube.com/watch?v=Ju5kyQJyGBY) The world is run by those who show up consistently.